Can I get unemployment benefits because I lost my job due to the coronavirus?

 If you qualify to receive unemployment benefits, the money you get is based on how much you were earning in the job you lost.
 Each state has its own formula, but usually it's a percentage of your previous income, say, 50 percent, with a cap at a certain level.
-Under the CARES Act, the federal government will add an additional $600 per week to the amount that you qualify for under your state's unemployment insurance program.
+Under the current legislation, the federal government will add an additional $300 per week to the amount that you qualify for under your state's unemployment insurance program.
 Additionally, states differ in the number of weeks of unemployment payments individuals may receive.
-Although most states offer 26 weeks, several do not.
+Although most states offer up to 26 weeks, several offer less.

 Some states take into consideration, too, whether you have dependents, and may add a small amount of money to your unemployment benefit if you do.
 Unemployment benefits are subject to federal income taxes.

 Yes, under federal legislation, people who work in gig jobs or fill other types of freelance positions now can receive unemployment benefits.
 Before this law was passed, most of these workers would not have been eligible.
 That’s good news for people whose gig work has dried up, but it also means the state unemployment departments will need time to figure out how to process these new applications.
 Contact your state’s unemployment agency to learn more about benefits eligibility under the new federal law.